 Another way to work with double panels was to paint the same subject twice, one representational and one abstract.

 For example, if it were a portrait, then so would the second canvas, just an abstract (pixelated?) version of it.
-So you would need both panels to read the entire diptych.

 Double Portrait of C. (diptych, oil & glaze medium on canvas, 2x 40 x 60 cm, 2023).